“Estate planning is not just for the wealthy. It’s for anyone who happens to love and care for someone.”

 When I was a little girl, my grandmother had a painting by Andrew Wyeth hung in her and my grandfather’s room.
 If you’re into the art world you might recognize it: an old cream-colored dog, curled up asleep on a four-poster bed with a white-tasseled blanket.
 Outside the window, a pine branch hovers, and light filters through to create a sunspot on the bed.

 My grandmother’s essence was everywhere in that room, and for me, the Andrew Wyeth painting was its centerpiece.
 I used to lounge on their bed and stare at it – my child’s heart drawn to and lost in its nostalgic simplicity.

-Years later, when it became clear that she was dying from cancer that had resurfaced in her body a fourth time, Grandma asked me what of her possessions I’d like to have.
+Years later, it became clear that she was dying from cancer, which had resurfaced in her body a fourth time.
+Grandma asked me what of her possessions I’d like to have.
 We cried together, and I told her the only thing I wanted was her bedroom painting.
-It hangs over my own bed now, a remembrance that makes my heart ache simultaneously with sadness and love when I gaze at it.
-It’s my constant reminder of who my grandmother was, our precious days together, and her sweet love for me.
+It hangs over my bed now, a remembrance that makes my heart ache with sadness and love when I gaze at it.
+It’s my constant reminder of who my grandmother was, our precious days together, and her love for me.
 I wouldn’t trade it for all the millions in the world.

 What Estate Planning Is Really All About

 Family is beautiful.
 Within its sphere, we experience all of life’s different highs and lows together.
 Being a part of my grandmother’s family meant living many sweet childhood moments with her.
 But it also meant accepting goodbye when the time came.
 She made that transition easier for us and found peace of mind for herself by giving me a tangible piece of her personhood to carry into my future.